Finance journey

 This hub is for cash planning questions: how much to save, how long a goal will take, what your reserve target should be, and how savings fits into the rest of the household picture.

-Savings questions usually begin with one target but expand quickly into emergency reserves, monthly savings pace, budget rules, and total net worth context.
+Savings questions usually begin with one target but expand quickly into emergency reserves, monthly savings pace, and the effect of compound growth.

 Best starting points